-Recent advancements in EIT technology include systems like Sheffield Mk3.5 \cite{wilson2001mk3}, ACT-4 \cite{saulnier2007electrical}, ACT-5 \cite{shishvan2023act5}, OXBACT-3 \cite{mcleod1996high}, OXBACT-5 \cite{yue2008fpga}, UCLH Mk2 \cite{romsauerova2006multi}, UCLH Mk2.5 \cite{mcewan2006design}, KHU Mark2 \cite{oh2011fully}, KHU Mark2.5 \cite{wi2013multi,sohal2014electrical}, mfEIT \cite{yang2017multi}, and Dartmouth College-developed systems \cite{hartov2000multichannel,halter2008broadband,halter2004design}.
-Among these, the Sheffield Mk3.5 system can measure impedance at 30 frequency points ranging from 2 kHz to 1.6 MHz, with an average signal-to-noise ratio (SNR) of 40 dB across all frequencies.
-This system utilizes 8 electrodes and includes 8 identical data acquisition boards, each equipped with a digital signal processor (DSP) to generate driving frequencies and perform fast Fourier transform (FFT) demodulation.
-The ACT-5 system, employing 32 electrodes, can display conductivity distribution images at a rate of 27 frames per second.
-Its adaptive current source can apply fully programmable current patterns over a frequency range of 5 kHz to 500 kHz.
-Additionally, it can simultaneously display electrocardiogram (ECG) readings during the imaging process.
-The KHU Mark2.5 system features automatic calibration, continuous operation at 250 kHz frequency for 24 hours, and maintains an SNR above 80 dB.
-This FPGA-based system includes multiple impedance measurement modules, each containing an independent constant current source, a differential voltage measurement module, and a current-source calibrator.
+Recent advances in EIT technology have resulted in the emergence of numerous novel systems, such as the Sheffield Mk3.5 \cite{wilson2001mk3}, ACT-4/ACT-5 \cite{saulnier2007electrical,shishvan2023act5}, OXBACT-3/OXBACT-5 \cite{mcleod1996high,yue2008fpga}, UCLH Mk2/Mk2.5 \cite{romsauerova2006multi,mcewan2006design}, KHU Mark2/Mark2.5 \cite{oh2011fully,wi2013multi,sohal2014electrical}, mfEIT \cite{yang2017multi}, and systems developed at Dartmouth College \cite{hartov2000multichannel,halter2008broadband,halter2004design}.
+Among these, the Sheffield Mk3.5 system measures impedance at 30 discrete frequencies between 2 kHz and 1.6 MHz, achieving an average SNR of about 40 dB across the entire frequency range.
+The system uses eight electrodes and consists of eight identical data acquisition boards, each incorporating a DSP to generate excitation signals and perform FFT-based demodulation.
+The ACT-5 system utilizes 32 electrodes and achieves a frame rate of 27 fps for conductivity imaging.
+An adaptive current source provides fully programmable current excitation from 5 kHz to 500 kHz, while ECG signals can be displayed in real time during imaging.
+The KHU Mark2.5 system supports automatic calibration and continuous 24-hour operation at 250 kHz, achieving an SNR above 80 dB.
+It is implemented on an FPGA platform and includes multiple impedance measurement modules, each equipped with a dedicated constant current source, differential voltage measurement circuitry, and a current source calibrator.

-Although the electrical impedance tomography (EIT) devices mentioned above offer excellent imaging performance, their high costs limit their widespread adoption.
-As a result, developing a low-cost, easy-to-implement EIT system is crucial.
-In clinical medicine, EIT is primarily used for real-time lung function monitoring.
-Therefore, the device must be capable of capturing respiratory changes in the lungs while also being compact, portable, and capable of fast data acquisition to meet the demands of dynamic imaging.
+Despite the excellent imaging performance of the aforementioned EIT systems, their high cost hinders widespread deployment.
+Consequently, there is a strong need to develop a low-cost, easy-to-implement EIT system.
+In clinical applications, EIT is mainly employed for real-time lung function monitoring.
+Consequently, the device is required to be compact and portable, while providing rapid data acquisition to accurately track dynamic respiratory changes in the lungs.